MadeByMike/madebymike/site/writing/non-linear-interpolation-in-css.md

 The missing piece is direct access to the internal interpolation function that powers animation in CSS and the ability to replace the time dimension with the viewport or another custom completion value.
 A custom completion value could provide further compatibility with future CSS features such as container queries.
 I wrote about these ideas in more detail in an article [interpolation outside of animation](https://madebymike.com.au/writing/interpolation-without-animation/).

 It might sound a little complex but it's the same mathematics we use when creating animation on the web.
 CSS does a good job of abstracting away the mathematical complexities you probably don’t think about it but you understand the result of applying keywords like `ease-in` to an animation.
 The average doesn't need to understand what type of function this is or how it works.
 It's not a big leap to take these ideas and use them for creating the effects in typography and other areas of the web.

 Fluid typography doesn’t need to be hard, so I've taken these ideas and feedback from the community to create a mixin that generates one or more bending points with a syntax that closely aligns with animation-functions:

-<p data-height="550" data-theme-id="dark" data-slug-hash="oWqvNa" data-default-tab="css,result" data-user="MadeByMike" data-embed-version="2" data-pen-title="Bending points" class="codepen" data-preview="true">See the Pen <a href="http://codepen.io/MadeByMike/pen/oWqvNa/">Bending points </a> by Mike (<a href="http://codepen.io/MadeByMike">@MadeByMike</a>) on <a href="http://codepen.io">CodePen</a>.</p>
+<p data-height="550" data-theme-id="light" data-slug-hash="oWqvNa" data-default-tab="result" data-user="MadeByMike" data-embed-version="2" data-pen-title="Bending points" class="codepen">See the Pen <a href="http://codepen.io/MadeByMike/pen/oWqvNa/">Bending points </a> by Mike (<a href="http://codepen.io/MadeByMike">@MadeByMike</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 To properly see this in action you might want to <a href="http://codepen.io/MadeByMike/pen/oWqvNa/?editors=0100" target="_blank">open it in a new window</a> so you can resize it.